- Email lists

 - BBQ Pits

 - Westgate has three coal BBQ pits and several picnic tables next to its playground.
 We ask that residents review the playground guidelines and MIT's alchohol policy should they wish to use the BBQ pits and picnic tables.
 To reserve the BBQ pits, please use the BBQ Pit Reservation Form.
 If you are interested in using the BBQ pits, you can check the BBQ Pit Reservation Calendar to check their availability.
-You should also read the BBQ Reservation Rules.
+A reservation fee of $10 is charged for using the BBQ Area, and $0 if sign you up to volunteer for "Grill Night" AND if the BBQ Area is found to be messy and/or full of garbage after your event, you will be charged a $60 FINE.
+Please also read the BBQ Reservation Rules.

 - Exercise Room